Seneca-ICTOER/OPS445/docs/B-Assignments/assignment1c.md

 Element | Marks
 --------|------:
 **Milestone 1:** |
-TestAfter Checks | 3
+TestAfter Checks and Comments | 3
-TestBefore Checks | 3
+TestBefore Checks and Comments | 3
-TestLeap Checks  | 2
+TestLeap Checks: was it refactored?  | 2
-TestMonMax Checks | 2
+TestMonMax Checks: was it refactored? | 2
 **Milestone 2:** |
 TestValidDate Checks | 4
 TestDayIter Checks | 6